 The Upper Cape is actually the area that you encounter first and is in fact the most southern part of the Cape.
-Bourne, Sandwich, Sagamore, Falmouth, Mashpee, Cotuit, Osterville, Centerville, and Marstons Mills are considered to be part of the Upper Cape.
+Bourne, Sandwich, Sagamore, Falmouth, and Mashpee are part of the Upper Cape.
 Woods Hole near Falmouth is the home of the famous Woods Hole Oceanographic Institution and several other research organizations.
 It is also one of the main places to catch a ferry over to Martha's Vineyard.

-The Mid-Cape area features many beautiful beaches, including warm-water beaches along Nantucket Sound, e.g., Kalmus Beach in Hyannis.
-Hyannis and Hyannis Port are the economic engines of Cape Cod with a large shopping complex Cape Cod Mall and many chain stores.
+The Mid Cape area, including Barnstable, Yarmouth, and Dennis, features many beautiful beaches, including warm-water beaches along Nantucket Sound, e.g. Kalmus Beach in Hyannis.
+Hyannis and Hyannis Port in Barnstable are the economic engines of Cape Cod with a large shopping complex, Cape Cod Mall, and many chain stores.